 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-: understanding
+Maria Virumbrales-Munoz: While this workflow was designed for mammary tumor models, this protocol is broadly applicable to any intravital system where understanding dynamic interactions relative to ECM structures or vasculature is required.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.